PlatosCodes/Desserted/backend/doc/game_mechanics.md

 - Double Points: Doubles the points of the next dessert you play.
 - Refresh Hand: Discard your hand and draw the same number of cards.
 - Instant Bake: Play a dessert without using a turn.
-- Mystery Flavor: Add random extra points (1-10) to a dessert.
+- Mystery Ingredient: Add random extra points (1-10) to a dessert.
 - Sabotage: Force another player to skip their turn.
 - Glass of Milk: Add 3 points to your dessert.